JCodeP/Panda-Express-POS/README.md

 - Reads entree, drink, appetizer, and combo option data from the PostgreSQL database to display menu options
 - Posts orders, payment types, and amounts to database
 ### Customer Interface
+- Utilized translate API for dynamic translations between English and Spanish
+- Connects with the PSQL DB to populate the menu with items
+- Allows for preference recommendations based upon astrological zodiac sign
+- Integrates Google OAuth API and OpenWeather API to give discounts
+- Sends finalized orders to the PSQL DB
 ### Static Display Interface